Fraser-Greenlee/SpatialDataIncidentResponse/README.md

   *How the original coordinates are converted and used to produce the spatial conversions and metadata*

-- exports this information in a variety of useful formats (.csv, .gpkg, .gpx)
+- exports these data in a variety of formats (.csv, .gpkg, .gpx)